 Social Security Disability Insurance is a thorny puzzle of difficult and confusing rules.
 Making sure you provide the right evidence to show your medical condition entitles you to benefits is just one part of the job.
 Unfortunately, many SSDI applicants are simply in no shape to do a great job of convincing Social Security caseworkers to approve their benefits.
 The majority of applicants are told NO the first time they apply.

 The good news is that SSDI applicants are allowed to choose an advocate to handle their cases—and that’s a job we have handled to the satisfaction of hundreds of people in Carlisle, Lebanon, Hershey, Mechanicsburg, and other central Pennsylvania communities.
-If you need a helping hand for getting your government disability benefits, call our Harrisburg law firm at 717-888-8888 locally or 888-476-0807 toll-free.
+If you need a helping hand for getting your government disability benefits, call and speak to a Lancaster Social Security Disability lawyer from our law firm at (888) 476-0807 toll-free.
 Our disability attorneys will be glad to share our recent success stories and answer your questions during your FREE and confidential case review.
 As always, we stand behind this promise: we will send you no bill for legal services unless we are able to get a financial recovery for your claim.Related Links: